Photo: Yuri Samoilov

 There’s a wealth of information available on the internet, which can be a valuable tool for learning.
 Copying someone else’s work in school has been against the rules for as long as teachers have been giving out homework, but the internet has made plagiarism even easier as the pool of content to copy has grown enormously.

 Using someone else’s copyrighted work without permission can be a criminal offence if the intention is to use it to make a profit or in some other way that isn't fair use.
-This will rarely be a concern for students, but anyone using copyrighted work for purposes other than personal research or study should try to seek permission first.
-This applies to photography, film, music, text…best to think twice before using the results of a random Google image search in your work!
+This will rarely be a concern for students, but anyone using copyrighted work for purposes other than personal research or study should seek permission first.
+This applies to photography, film, music, sound recordings and text.
+Best to think twice before using the results of a random Google image search in your work!

 Sharing explicit images of yourself